SerafSec/serafsec.github.io/index.md

 # What We Do

-We perform security assessments for small businesses and individuals and come up with plans to cooperatively improve security posture.
+We perform security assessments for small businesses and individuals and come up with plans to cooperatively improve security posture, without a Fortune 500 budget.

-We work to understand your unique needs, risks, and constraints, to come up with an appropriate and feasible security roadmap.

 We don't just create a report and drop it in your inbox, we work together with you to implement any necessary changes we discover.

-We hope you never need to call us again!
 We're not interested in leaving you with infrastructure and documentation you don't understand.
 We want you to be able to manage your security after we're gone.

 # Have a problem that needs solving?